STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 (e) The Conference chair shall

-- preside over the convention committee, should one be formed,
+- preside over the conference committee, should one be formed,

 - oversee the planning, preparation, organization, and execution of semi-annual national student meetings,